 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -type f -name ".*"

-If you are looking for all empty directories under /home/itsfosslinux path then you have to use find /home/itsfosslinux -type d -empty command as shown below.
+path then you have to use find /home/itsfosslinux -type d -empty

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -type d -empty

-If you would like to check all the files under /home/itsfosslinux which have SUID set then you have to use find /home/itsfosslinux -perm /u=s command as shown below.
+which have SUID set then you have to use find /home/itsfosslinux -perm /u=s

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -perm /u=s

-If you are searching for all the files which does not have some specific permission, for example 0744 under /home/itsfosslinux location then you have to use find /home/itsfosslinux -type f ! -perm 0744 command as shown below.
+If you are searching for all the files which does not have some specific permission, for example 0744

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -type f ! -perm 0744

-If you are looking for all the files with sticky bit set and with some specific permissions such as 644 under /home/itsfosslinux location then you have to run find /home/itsfosslinux -perm 1644 command as shown below.
+If you are looking for all the files with sticky bit set and with some specific permissions such as 644 under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -perm 1644

-Similarly, if you are looking for all the files which has SGID bit set and has some specific permissions such as 600 under /home/itsfosslinux location then you need to use find /home/itsfosslinux -perm 2600 command as shown below.
+Similarly, if you are looking for all the files which has SGID bit set and has some specific permissions such as 600 under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -perm 2600

-If you are looking for all executable files under /home/itsfosslinux location then you have to use find /home/itsfosslinux -perm /a=x command as shown below.
+If you are looking for all executable files under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -perm /a=x

-If you are looking for all read only files under /home/itsfosslinux then you have to use find /home/itsfosslinux -perm /a=r command as shown below.
+If you are looking for all read only files under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -perm /a=r

-Similarly, if you are searching for all write only files under /home/itsfosslinux location then you have to use find /home/itsfosslinux -perm /a=w command as shown below.
+Similarly, if you are searching for all write only files under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -perm /a=w

 You can also find a file by setting maxdepth and mindepth level.
-For example, if you are looking for a file called abc.txt with maxdepth level 2 under /home/itsfosslinux location then you have to use find /home/itsfosslinux -maxdepth 2 -name abc.txt command as shown below.
+For example, if you are looking for a file called abc.txt

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -maxdepth 2 -name abc.txt

-Similarly, if you are looking for a file called abc.txt with mindepth level 2 under /home/itsfosslinux location then you have to use find /home/itsfosslinux -mindepth 2 -name abc.txt command as shown below.
+location then you have to use find /home/itsfosslinux -mindepth 2 -name abc.txt

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -mindepth 2 -name abc.txt

 You can also find files and directories based on its access, modified and changed date and time.
-For example, if you are looking for all the files which was changed in last 45 mins under /home/itsfosslinux location then you have to use find /home/itsfosslinux -cmin 45 command as shown below.
+For example, if you are looking for all the files which was changed in last 45 mins

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -cmin 45

-Similarly, if you are searching for all the files which was changed more than 45 mins back under /home/itsfosslinux location then you have to use find /home/itsfosslinux -cmin +45 command as shown below.
+Similarly, if you are searching for all the files which was changed more than 45 mins

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -cmin +45

-If you are looking for all the files which was accessed in last 60 mins under /home/itsfosslinux location then you have to use find /home/itsfosslinux -amin 60 command as shown below.
+If you are looking for all the files which was accessed in last 60 mins under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -amin 60

-Similarly, if you are searching for all the files which was accessed more than 60 mins back under /home/itsfosslinux location then you have to use find /home/itsfosslinux -amin +60 command as shown below.
+Similarly, if you are searching for all the files which was accessed more than 60 mins back under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -amin +60

-If you are looking for all the files which was modified in last 20 mins under /home/itsfosslinux location then you have to use find /home/itsfosslinux -mmin 20 command as shown below.
+If you are looking for all the files which was modified in last 20 mins under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -mmin 20

-Similarly, if you are searching for all the files which was modified more than 20 mins back under /home/itsfosslinux location then you have to use find /home/itsfosslinux -mmin +20 command as shown below.
+Similarly, if you are searching for all the files which was modified more than 20 mins back under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -mmin +20

-If you are searching for all the files which was changed more than 10 days back and less than 20 days then you have to use find /home/itsfosslinux -ctime +10 -ctime -20 command as shown below.
+If you are searching for all the files which was changed more than 10 days back and less than 20 days then you have to use find /home/itsfosslinux -ctime +10 -ctime -20

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -ctime +10 -ctime -20

-If you are searching for all the files which was accessed more than 20 days back and less than 30 days then you have to use find /home/itsfosslinux -atime +20 -atime -30 command as shown below.
+If you are searching for all the files which was accessed more than 20 days back and less than 30 days then you have to use find /home/itsfosslinux -atime +20 -atime -30

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -atime +20 -atime -30

-If you are searching for all the files which was modified more than 5 days back and less than 20 days then you have to use find /home/itsfosslinux -ctime +5 -ctime -20 command as shown below.
+If you are searching for all the files which was modified more than 5 days

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -mtime +5 -mtime -20

 You can also search files based on its size.
-For example, if you are looking for all the files of size 80MB under /home/itsfosslinux location then you have to use find /home/itsfosslinux -size 80M command as shown below.
+For example, if you are looking for all the files of size 80MB

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -size 80M

-Similarly if you are looking for all the files of size between 50M to 80M under /home/itsfosslinux location then you have to use find /home/itsfosslinux -size +50M -size -80M command as shown below.
+Similarly if you are looking for all the files of size between 50M to 80M under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -size +50M -size -80M

 You can also find all the files which belongs to a user or a group.
-For example, if you are looking for all the files which belongs to user itsfosslinux under /home/itsfosslinux location then you have to use find /home/itsfosslinux -user itsfosslinux command as shown below.
+For example, if you are looking for all the files which belongs to user itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -user itsfosslinux

-If you are looking for all the files which does not belong to any known specific user then you have to use find /home/itsfosslinux -nouser command as shown below.
+If you are looking for all the files which does not belong to any known specific user then you have to use find /home/itsfosslinux -nouser

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -nouser

-Similarly, if you are looking for all the files which belongs to a group say itsfosslinux in our case under /home/itsfosslinux location then you have to use find /home/itsfosslinux -group itsfosslinux command as shown below.
+Similarly, if you are looking for all the files which belongs to a group say itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -group itsfosslinux

-If you are looking for all the files which does not belong to any known groups under /home/itsfosslinux location then you have to use find /home/itsfosslinux -nogroup command as shown below.
+If you are looking for all the files which does not belong to any known groups under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -nogroup

 You can also search all the files belongs to a user or a group by their user id or group id.
-For example, if you are looking for all the files belongs to user id 300 under /home/itsfosslinux location then you have to use find /home/itsfosslinux -user 300 command as shown below.
+For example, if you are looking for all the files belongs to user id 300

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -user 300

-Similarly, if you are searching for all the files belong to group id 400 under /home/itsfosslinux location then you have to use find /home/itsfosslinux -group 400 command as shown below.
+Similarly, if you are searching for all the files belong to group id 400

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -group 400

 You can also search for all empty files and directories.
-For example, if you are looking for all empty files under /home/itsfosslinux location then you have to use find /home/itsfosslinux -type f -empty command as shown below.
+For example, if you are looking for all empty files under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -type f -empty

-Similarly, if you are looking for all empty directories under /home/itsfosslinux location then you have to use find /home/itsfosslinux -type d -empty command as shown below.
+Similarly, if you are looking for all empty directories under /home/itsfosslinux

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -type d -empty

 You can also find files and directories and perform certain operation on it in a single line of command.
-For example, you can search all the files with permission 0654 under /home/itsfosslinux location and modify its permission to 644 using find /home/itsfosslinux -type f -perm 0654 -print -exec chmod 644 {} \; command as shown below.
+For example, you can search all the files with permission 0654

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -type f -perm 0654 -print -exec chmod 644 {} \;

-Similarly, if you want to find and remove a file called abc.txt from /home/itsfosslinux location then you have to use find /home/itsfosslinux -type f -name abc.txt -exec rm -rf {} \; command as shown below.
+location then you have to use find /home/itsfosslinux -type f -name abc.txt -exec rm -rf {} \;

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -type f -name abc.txt -exec rm -rf {} \;

-Similarly, if you are looking to find and remove all the txt files with size greater than 20M from /home/itsfosslinux location then you have to run find /home/itsfosslinux -type f -name *.txt -size +20M -exec rm -rf {} \; command as shown below.
+location then you have to run find /home/itsfosslinux -type f -name *.txt -size +20M -exec rm -rf {} \;

 itsfosslinux@ubuntu:~$ find /home/itsfosslinux -type f -name *.txt -size +20M -exec rm -rf {} \;